 - Early versions of the story suggest scratches on the cheek, drawing blood, would occur if the girl committed any sins.
 This represents fear physical changes are the result of having done something wrong.

 - Dundes points to parallel older legends that reflect bloody apparitions with the same Freudian symbolism.

 Regardless of the origins of the story or the symbolism hidden within it, this particular tale and ritual has spooked and terrified countless children throughout the last few decades who believe it is a true ghost story.
-The Bloody Mary legend has persisted, and continues as one of the most popular slumber party games throughout Western society.
-Although researchers may never determine how or where the story started, it is sure to remain part of our culture and society for a very long time.
+The Bloody Mary legend has persisted and continues as one of the most popular slumber party games throughout Western society.
+Although researchers may never determine how or where the story started, it is sure to remain part of American culture and society for a long time.